tusharbasak97/website/README.md

 - **Theme 4**: Blue (#0099ff)
 - **Theme 5**: Purple (#b23fff)

-Themes can be switched using the style switcher in the bottom-right corner.
+Themes can be switched using the style switcher in the top-right corner.

 ### Content Updates